pwright/skupper-example-message-broker/README.md

 It contains three services:

 * A message broker running in a private data center.
-The broker has a queue named "jobs" and a queue named "results".
+The broker has three queues: "requests", "responses", and "worker-status".

-* A job requestor running in the private data center.
-It serves a REST API for submitting jobs and getting the results.
+* A frontend service running in the private data center.
+It serves a REST API for sending requests and getting responses.

-* A job processor running in the public cloud.
-It receives from the job queue, does some work, and sends the result to the result queue.
+* A worker service running in the public cloud.
+It receives from the request queue, does some work, and sends the result to the response queue.
+It also sends periodic status updates.

 ## Prerequisites